Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 God is in the business of healing hearts and restoring lives.
 There is not a betrayal that He can’t heal with unconditional love and infinite trust.

-When you walk through betrayal and other struggles, you have the opportunity to grow closer to God and become stronger in your faith.
+When you walk through betrayal and other struggles, you can grow closer to God and become stronger in your faith.

 What is Betrayal?

-Whether discussing betrayal in the Bible or in your own life, trust is the foundation of relationships and betrayal is a violation of trust.
+Whether discussing betrayal in the Bible or your life, trust is the foundation of relationships and betrayal is a violation of trust.

 The more you trust someone, the harder it is to process and find healing from betrayal.